 Coding and computer science

 If you’re interested in getting to grips with coding or finding out more about computer science, then you could check out Khan Academy.
 It has a number of helpful free tutorials that will introduce you to everything from algorithms to debugging programmes and how to write clean code.

 First aid skills are some of the most valuable skills we can carry with us throughout life, but it’s surprising how few people have these skills.
 For many of us first aid is something that we’d love to know more about, but simply never get around to – unless we work in a field that requires it.
 But if you’ve got some spare time, then why not take a first aid course online?
 Health and safety is weighing heavily on everyone’s mind at the moment, and whilst classic first aid training may not help with the Coronavirus, having the right skills could help to save someone’s life one day.

-If you want to become a qualified first aider, then you will need to undertake some practical training when the lockdown is lifted, but there’s nothing to stop you learning as much as you can in the meantime.
+If you want to become a qualified first aider, then you will need to undertake some practical training – for example, with St John’s Ambulance or British Red Cross who are running a reduced class timetable at the moment – but there’s nothing to stop you learning as much as you can at home, in the meantime.
 The British Red Cross offer a number of free resources including videos and guides that can help you learn how to respond to different health emergencies including a person who is choking, not breathing and/or bleeding heavily.